Residency @ Hub Feenix

 The vaki followed me back to the US!

-7 months ago, by Corazon (Cora) Higgins
+over 2 years ago, by Corazon (Cora) Higgins

 The vaki followed me back to the US!